Leaf clustering using circular densities: Hierarchical clustering

 Once we have the distance function, we have to decide the link method to define the distances between clusters.
 In our experience, complete linkage provides good clusterings since it minimises the maximum distance within clusters \citep{glasbey:87}.
 We will use this link.

 Figure \ref{fig:dendro} shows the dendrograms obtained for the ten leaves dataset and for the four distances.
 In particular, for distance $D_4$ we used $r=5$ to characterise the densities.
-Larger values of $r$ were also tested but provided no difference in the clustering obtained.
 We note that the vertical axes show different scales due to the different distances used.
 Recall that a longer vertical line in a dendrogram means that the individuals below are more dissimilar to the others.

 In all cases, the group of the two AGS plants is well identified.
 The group of three FRS plants is also identified by the four dendrograms, however, it is better separated (longer line) by the total variation distance ($D_2$), followed by the $L_1$ ($D_1$) and trigonometric moments ($D_4$) distances.
 The least clear job is made by the Hellinger ($D_3$) distance.
 Regarding plants MOS and AVS, all four distances mixed up the identification of the types.
 This is understandable since green and red densities in Figure \ref{fig:dens} (right panel) are overlapped, and green and red leaves pictures in Figure \ref{fig:leaves1a} look very similar. $L_1$ ($D_1$) distance joins the two MOS leaves with leaf AVS.028 and put together the other two AVS.012 and AVS.002 leaves.
 Total variation ($D_2$) distance puts together MOS.015, AVS.028 and AVS.012 in one group and MOS.001 and AVS.002 in another.
 Hellinger ($D_3$) distance forms the same groups as the total variation distance, but perhaps in a less clear way (shorter vertical lines).
 Finally, trigonometric moments combined with euclidean distances ($D_4$) produces the same groups as the $L_1$ distance.

 In summary, $D_1$ \& $D_4$ and $D_2$ \& $D_3$ produce the sample clusterings.
 In terms of errors, $D_1$ \& $D_4$ only misplace one leaf, whereas $D_2$ \& $D_3$ misplace two leaves.
 Visually judging the dendrograms, we believe that $D_1$ \& $D_4$ are equally good and $D_2$ is preferred to $D_3$ in terms of clarity to identify the groups.